The composer is: Dr. Peter A. Petroff!

 Dr. Petroff has always been interested in education and has sponsored a piano competition for piano students in grades 1 thru 12.
 The first Petroff Piano Competition was held January 13, 1996, with more than 50 south Texas students taking part.
 (Lists of competition winners and details about up-coming competitions can be found under the “About” section of this site.

 The next (20th) Petroff Piano Competition is scheduled for March 7st, 2015 at the Steinway Piano Center, near the airport in San Antonio, Texas.

-Dr. Petroff’s “Homage to Cohan and Sousa“, written for FIVE pianos, was recently performed by Christopher O’Riley and four advanced students attending the “4th Texas State International Piano Festival” (San Marcos, Texas) and will be aired on Mr. O’Riley’s Emmy Award winning PBS television program, “From The Top” in September 2013.
+Dr. Petroff’s “Homage to Cohan and Sousa“, written for FIVE pianos, was performed by Christopher O’Riley and four advanced students attending the “4th Texas State International Piano Festival” (San Marcos, Texas).
+A recording was aired on Mr. O’Riley’s Emmy Award winning PBS television program, “From The Top” in September 2013.